All You Need To Know About Phalloplasty – Illustrative Guide

 - Phalloplasty requires for an implanted erectile prosthesis for erectile functions and penetrative sex.

 Phalloplasty techniques vary due to the area with which the skin/tissue commonly known as flaps is removed, how it is reused and reattached.
-Some of the more common types are;
+Some of the more common types are listed below;

 Radical Forearm Free-Flap (RFF or RFFF)